The University of Arizona Global Campus Catalog

 BUS 434 Compensation & Benefits Management

 This course reviews the fundamentals of wage and salary programs, including conducting salary surveys, defining compensable factors, adjusting pay structures, evaluating pay differentials, and relating pay to performance.
 Benefit programs and related employee incentive and service programs are also covered.
 Prerequisite: BUS 303.

 BUS 435 Small Business Ventures

 This course incorporates the concepts and practices of entrepreneurial methodology in developing the framework for a small business venture based on each student's individual entrepreneurial desires and goals.
 The course provides students with a unique opportunity for engaging in the practice of entrepreneurship that focuses on the creation of a feasible working prototype for an actual small business venture.
 Students will explore the application of sound management practices related to strategic planning, operating, financing, and launching a small business venture or operating family-owned and managed companies or privately-held firms.
 Prerequisite: BUS 362 (Completion of BUS 365, BUS 368, & BUS 433 recommended).

 BUS 437 Business Plan Development

-BUS 437 is a capstone course in which students use prior learning to create a comprehensive business plan for a new venture.
+BUS 437 students will use prior learning to create a comprehensive business plan for a new venture.
 The emphasis is on using a systematic four-step method to frame business plan development activities.
 Each week student teams will develop one segment of the team’s business plan and receive feedback from the instructor through a game simulation.
-Prerequisites: BUS 362 and successful completion of the General Education Capstone course.
+Students taking this course as part of an Emphasis offering will not be required to take the Comprehensive Exam in the course and will be required to complete an alternative assignment.
+Prerequisites: Successful completion of the General Education Capstone course.